menached/link-builder/README.md

-Create a list of property links to be targetted.
+Create a list of property links to be imported.